Why is there an American Museum in the UK?

 Are you open all year?
 Can we arrange to visit when you are closed?

 The Museum’s open season runs from mid-March to the end of December each year.
 During the closed period (end of December to mid-March) there is a great deal of work going on behind the scenes, so unfortunately there are no visits permitted during this period.
-We are closed on Mondays except Bank Holidays and during school summer holidays.
+We are closed on Mondays except Bank Holidays and during B&NES school holidays.
 Please check our Visit pages for up to date information on opening times.

 Are pushchairs, baby backpacks, rucksacks, and mobility scooters allowed in the Museum?

-Some internal doorways within Claverton Manor are narrow (70cm) and there are tight turns at some points in the visitor route.
-In order to ensure the safety of our visitors and collections, mobility scooters and very large electric wheelchairs are not allowed within the Manor.
+Some internal doorways within the Museum are narrow (70cm) and there are tight turns at some points in the visitor route.
+In order to ensure the safety of our visitors and collections, mobility scooters and very large electric wheelchairs are not allowed within the Museum.
 Please contact us before visiting if you’d like advice about whether we can accommodate your electric wheelchair.
 Manual wheelchairs are available to borrow at Reception.

 We welcome single-width pushchairs throughout the Museum.
 Unfortunately, double buggies are too wide for the narrow doorways in the Museum, so we will ask you to leave these at Reception.
 Baby pouches and ‘hippy-chicks’ are available to borrow.
 Please note that some areas of the grounds are steep and not suitable for pushchairs.